github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/managing-security-and-analysis-settings-for-your-user-account.md

 You can still manage the security and analysis features for individual repositories.
 For more information, see "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository)."

-You can also review the security log for all activity on your user account.
+You can also review the security log for all activity on your personal account.
 For more information, see "[Reviewing your security log](/authentication/keeping-your-account-and-data-secure/reviewing-your-security-log)."

 {% data reusables.security.some-security-and-analysis-features-are-enabled-by-default %}